 In loving memory of Patryk Alexander his favorite recipe Apple Cinnamon Muffins

-I had no clue what my son Patryk Alexander abruptly came running up to me (jumping excitedly) handing me a piece of paper.
+Early one morning, my son Patryk Alexander abruptly came running up to me (jumping excitedly) handing me a piece of paper.
 Staring at this piece of paper I felt perplexed and surprised all at once.
 My son knew how to use the printer at barley three years old, this was my intelligent son Patryk who figured everything out all on his own.
-Not only did he navigate on the computer better than most his age, he used the printer without hesitation and ran over to me jumping happily telling me we were going to make these Apple Cinnamon Muffins.
+Not only did he navigate the computer better than most his age, he began using the printer without hesitation (self taught).
+Patryk came rushing over to me, jumping happily and blurted loudly that we were going to make these Apple Cinnamon Muffins.
 I truly did not know how deeply I would hold on to this memory of making muffins with my son.

 This apple cinnamon muffins recipe is adapted from Nick Jr.’s web site where my son loved to play.
 He did not really care for food much so this was the perfect set up to get him to try something new to eat.
 Well, Patryk not only liked, but he loved making them more than anything.
 It was a special memory for me, I hold on to these dear memories as tightly as possible.
 In those moments where I was cooking with my son we didn’t think about what doctors visits we would have that week or what level of pain he was feeling that day.
 I was just a mom, he was just my son and we were simply making muffins.
 These muffins are simple just like this memory….simple and perfect!